shrawans007/data-science-students/README.md

 5. minutes_watched_22 – denotes the student’s engagement level, as expressed by the number of minutes a student has watched in Q4 2022.

 ## Parts And Tasks
-The Excel file 'Engagement Project.xlsx' consists of four worksheets: Task 1 and 2, Task 3, Task 4, and Task 5.
+The Excel file 'Engagement Project_Raw.xlsx' consists of four worksheets: **Task 1 and 2**, **Task 3**, **Task 4**, and **Task 5**.
 Each sheet contains specific information regarding the project's tasks and corresponding data.

 Whole case study project is devided into three major parts:

 ### Part 1.
 Descriptive Statistics (Task 1 and 2)
-**Task 1**: You can find the solution to this problem in the Descriptive Statistics – tasks 1-2.xlsx file: After checking the data and doing needed calculations using Excel functions/formulas interpretaion of results are as follows:
+**Task 1**: After checking the data and doing needed calculations using Excel functions/formulas interpretaion of results are as follows:
 **Paid-Plan Students**

 ![Screenshot 2025-01-06 210255](https://github.com/user-attachments/assets/1fd7c5d3-f740-4eb2-9d81-649449802a1e)